It begins for me with self-awareness.

 'Nothing' is simply nothing at all.

 It's not a void.
 A void is something.
 'Nothing' is infinitely less than that.
 It has no substance, no context, no existence, no point in reality.
-In fact, nothing is probably a concept most humans can't grasp exactly without intense meditation... and even then...
+In fact, 'nothing' is probably a concept most humans can't grasp exactly without intense contemplation... and even then it is a very difficult endeavor especially if one hasn't worked on developing personal skills to think in the required exact, disciplined, complex, intense ways this type of reasoned thinking demands.

 One change in anything before the second I arrived as a growing organism would have determined that I would absolutely NOT be here now.
 The concept feels strange, non intuitive, and uncomfortable.